Below is a sample of B&D's litigation experience:

 - Superfund Mega-Site Defense.
 We serve as the co-chair in ADR proceedings for the largest Superfund site west of the Mississippi.
 The site involves about 250 parties, ongoing cleanup work and negotiations, federal litigation, natural resource damages claims, and a nearly 100-party non-judicial allocation process.
 We lead the group in developing defenses and negotiating with the EPA over an aquatic sediments cleanup estimated to cost over $2 billion.

 - Novel CWA Citizen Suit Theory.
-We defended a freight railroad in a case in which Plaintiffs sought to expand the reach of the Clean Water Act (CWA) to fugitive coal dust from rail cars.
+We defended a freight railroad in a case in which plaintiffs sought to expand the reach of the Clean Water Act (CWA) to fugitive coal dust from railcars.
 In this case of first impression, Plaintiffs sought to limit the rail transportation of coal by seeking CWA penalties for alleged fugitive coal dust from all rail cars and trains.
 The statutory maximum penalty under the CWA for the allegations in the complaints would have been in excess of $4 trillion.
-The trial began in November 2016, but we reached a settlement roughly one week later for $1 million, a non-binding coal car study, and no admission of liability.
+After only a week of trial, we reached a settlement for $1 million, a non-binding coal car study, and no admission of liability.

-- Victory for City of Los Angeles in First Trial Focused on the Benefits and Safety of Recycling Biosolids.
-Following a two-week bench trial prosecuted by B&D, we secured a trial win for a major California city, striking down a neighboring county’s biosolids ban on constitutional grounds.
-B&D previously had secured a preliminary injunction against the ban, affirmed on an interlocutory appeal that allowed the farm to continue to use biosolids to grow crops.
+- First Trial Focused on the Benefits and Safety of Recycling Biosolids.
+Following a two-week bench trial prosecuted by B&D, we secured a win for the City of Los Angeles, striking down a neighboring county’s biosolids ban on constitutional grounds.
+B&D previously had secured a preliminary injunction against the ban, affirmed on an interlocutory appeal, that allowed the farm to continue to use biosolids to grow crops.
 At trial, we presented numerous fact witnesses and scientific experts to establish the environmental benefits of applying biosolids to farmland.

 - First-Impression Injection Well Litigation.
-We won the dismissal of a Resource Conservation and Recovery Act (RCRA) citizen suit involving allegations that injection of oil and gas production wastewater in wells causes earthquakes.
+We won the dismissal of a path-breaking citizen suit filed against a major oil and gas company in federal district court in Oklahoma.
+The Sierra Club’s lawsuit under the Resource Conservation and Recovery Act (RCRA) alleged that injection of oil and gas production wastewater in underground wells causes earthquakes that endanger the public, and sought major reductions in the underground injection of said wastewater, earthquake monitoring, and reinforcement of structures.

 - Pipeline Right-of-Way Upheld by Supreme Court.
 We successfully represented an amici coalition of over 20 trade associations in a U.S. Supreme Court appeal upholding the authority of the U.S. Forest Service to issue an oil and gas pipeline right-of-way beneath the Appalachian Trail.

 - Pesticide Litigation and Arbitrations.
-We represent the world’s largest chemical and crop protection companies on high-stakes litigation and rulemaking, including arbitrations to compel generic pesticide companies to pay their share of environmental and health data mandated by federal pesticide law.
+We represent the world’s largest chemical and crop protection companies on high-stakes litigation and rulemaking, including arbitrations to compel generic pesticide companies to pay for a portion of environmental and health data mandated by federal pesticide law.
 We have obtained judgments for clients totaling over $100 million.

 - Successful Settlement in Alleged Vapor Exposure Case.
 We represented a major utility in litigation in the District of Columbia Superior Court alleging that vapors from buried manufactured gas plant waste caused multiple adult plaintiffs, who had used a nearby recreational area, to contract leukemia.
 Plaintiffs alleged $110 million in damages.
 We achieved a highly favorable settlement for our client early in discovery after we deposed the lead plaintiff and prepared rebuttal expert opinions.